Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Introduction to the topic

-Adults should not only pay attention to the formation of knowledge, skills and abilities of a preschooler and his adaptation to social life, but also to teach through a joint search for solutions, to provide the child with the opportunity to independently master the norms of culture.
+Adults should not only pay attention to the formation of knowledge, skills and abilities of a preschooler and his adaptation to social life, but also teach through a joint search for solutions, provide the child with the opportunity to independently master the norms of culture.

-Designing is a complex activity, the participants of which automatically: without a specially proclaimed didactic task on the part of the organizers, master new concepts and ideas about various spheres of life.
+Design is a complex activity, the participants of which automatically: without a specially proclaimed didactic task on the part of the organizers, master new concepts and ideas about various spheres of life.

 The ideas of the project method in Russia appeared simultaneously with the development of American teachers.
 Under the leadership of Shatsky, a group of teachers united, using the project method in practice.